anirudh24seven/material-guidelines/06_Components/11_Lists_Controls.md

   1. Type: secondary info
   2. Not a separate target.
   3. Menus only.
 Inline information is a small snippet of text related to the line title that can provide information or a tip, like a keyboard shortcut.
 It cannot be truncated.
+3. Nested menu indicator
+  1. Type: primary action
+  2. Not a separate target.
+  3. Menus only.
+The glyph indicates that a secondary menu will fly out upon hover, focus, and/or selection.